joey-qytyku/OS-90-i386/docs/Scheduler.md

 Only the last mode actually matters.
 The current one is always "known" and is unimportant.

-## Kernel pre-emption

-The kernel CANNOT be pre-empted, but interrupts can be.
-This is because there is not much kernel code in the first place that would not block the system.

-## Interrup interruption
+## Interrupt interruption

 Interrupt handlers (not bottom half) can be interrupted but NOT pre-empted.
 Other interrupts are completely enabled, but the scheduler is notified to not do any task switching.
-A critical section must be used to disable them.
+A critical section must be used to disable them or the handler should be configured to disable the on entry for speed.

+The reason INTs can be INTed is because of performance.
+A slower IRQ handler may slow the whole system if it disables interrupts.

 In the kernel API, CriticalSection() will always disable interrupts.
 EndCritical() will always enable them.
+The exact implementation is not important.

+Todo: When are drivers initialized?

+## Interrupt API calls

 ## Scheduling algorithm

 I came up with my own virtual memory algorithm called IOFRQ.
 It is tied to the virtual memory manager and further explained in related documents.
-Basically, processes with the most IO load get the smallest time slices since most of the time is spent in the kernel doing the disk IO.